 How to Follow Up a Coconut Oil Face Mask to Prevent Breakout

 As I said, coconut oil makes me break out.
 It may not make you break out, everyone’s skin is different.
-However, you can follow up with my steam method below to get even more benefits and refresh your skin after a mask treatment.
+However, you can follow up with my steam method below after any one of these coconut oil beauty recipes to get even more benefits and refresh your skin after a mask treatment.

 Have a clean white washcloth handy when you’re preparing your mask.
 Soak it in the hottest water you can manage then place the rag directly on your face.
 This will help to open your pores and steam out everything that may have been left behind.
 Allow the washcloth to sit on your face till it’s cooled down.
 Then, use the washcloth to wipe off any excess oil and ingredients that may be left behind.